sero7k/Project-A/README.md

 2. Install PostgreSQL.
 3. Create or configure a PostgreSQL user with the password `projecta`.
 4. Extract this project into the root of your game folder.
+5. Run `install_requirements.bat` from the game root.
-5. Run `launch.bat` from the game root.
+6. Run `launch.bat` from the game root.

 If your PostgreSQL setup uses the default local configuration for this project, the typical login values are: